devika987/Orphanage-Management-System/README.md

-# vjtiorphanagereal
-will be real if completed

-How to Use the Hope Orphanage Managemant System:
+Orphanage Managemant System

+Steps to use:

 1. Download the zip file

 2. Extract the file and copy erms folder